Mounir-charef/Mounir-charef/README.md

 - currently working with [EdenAI](https://www.edenai.co/).
 - worked at <a href="https://itexc-agency.com/" target="blank">Itexc Agency</a> on [Vitolker](https://vitolker.com/en) translation platform (and more) .

+## My degrees 🎓

+- Master degree in Ai and Data science at the university of montpellier
+- Master degree in intelegent systems at the university of usthb
+- Bachlor degree in computer science at the university of usthb

 ## My Certifications 🎓

 - Certified MongoDB Developer Associate 🍃